Boulder08/chunknorris/README.md

 **SVT-AV1 binaries to use with this script**: https://discord.gg/rV6j9fJ4 -> #software
 - if you use svt-av1 to encode, use the latest psy binaries to ensure the highest quality

+**NOTE: x265 tends to be flaky, depending on your Avisynth script.
+Consider it experimental!**

 ---